Debating Chamber of the Scottish Parliament - 25th November

 "Soon we will start our recruitment drive for 2000 volunteers of all ages to join our Experience Panels - people to work with us to design, build and test our new social security system, making sure that we really do have the principles of dignity and respect threaded through everything we do and every decision we make."

 Chair of the Commission on Parliamentary Reform John McCormick described the Commission's remit to consider ways in which the Parliament has the right checks and balances in place and increases its engagement with wider society.
-He invited people to attend open meetings or complete the online survey.
+He invited people to attend open meetings or complete an online survey.

 Click photo left to watch the background film (now with added music) to Tom Berney's presentation which captures the activities of SOPA over 2016